How to Redirect 404 Error Page to Homepage or Custom Page in WordPress?

 Table of Contents

 This is a freemium feature.
-If you are using the free Nexter Extension version, you can redirect all the 404 error pages to the home page.
+If you are using the free Nexter Extension version, you can redirect all 404 error pages to the home page.

 How to Redirect 404 Error Pages to Homepage with the Nexter Extension Free?

-To redirect all the 404 error pages to the home page with the free Nexter Extension plugin, from the WordPress Dashboard, go to Nexter > Extensions > Utilities.
+To redirect all 404 error pages to the home page with the free Nexter Extension plugin, from the WordPress Dashboard, go to Nexter > Extensions > Utilities.

 Then go to the Redirect 404 section and enable the toggle.